How Bitumen is Produced: Extraction and Refining Processes

 Final Thoughts

-Its production involves several steps, such as extraction from oil sands or crude oil followed by the refining of bitumen to produce the quality and properties desired.
+Bitumen production process involves several steps, such as extraction from oil sands or crude oil followed by the refining of bitumen to produce the quality and properties desired.
 Knowledge of the production process of bitumen will benefit understanding various aspects in its applications, environmental considerations, and future directions.
 Due to continuous growth in demand for bitumen, the industry is embracing the use of sustainable methods that can help reduce its impact on the environment as well as guarantee good quality bitumen for different applications.

 FAQs